 Water and dust resistance

 If you love spending time by the water, in the garden, or even just singing in the shower, a portable radio that can handle a little splash is a great companion.
 Many come with an IP rating, which tells you how well they resist water and dust, giving you peace of mind wherever you take them.
-The JBL Turner 2 and i-box are both solid choices, safe for the bathroom or kitchen.
-So long as you don't submerge them, you’ll be all set.
+Of the radios featured here, the JBL Turner 2 offers the highest level of water resistance.
+Its IPX7 rating means it can be submerged in 1 metre of water for up to 30 minutes without permanent damage – perfectly safe for the bathroom or kitchen!

 Best portable radio FAQs